jerry1000-cmyk/shounakacharyapictrobotics/README.md

 ## 2) Github
-In the Github folder you will find the pdf with git commands and their explanations and screenshots for some of them
+In the Github folder you will find the pdf with git commands and their explanations

 ## 3)Arduino
 In the Arduino folder you will find the code for a blinking LED and also a video of its execution on a simulator